0cjs/sedoc/app/RevEng/ghidra.md

 ### Control Flow Analysis

 Analysis is based around _function objects_ keyed by a _function symbol_
-created by desgnating a label to be _entry point_ (see above).
+created by designating a label to be _entry point_ (see above).
 The function object is the core of the decompilation, which is generated from a control flow analysis (of the P-code) from the entry point that follows all branches (both sides for conditionals), as well as storing function